Ancient Mediterranean

 Temple 4 altar graffiti:

-C 90 (left slab): Better preserved and more carefully executed of the two altar ships, using three different engraving techniques: "grooving" (hull, mast, right hand brace and brailing rope), light incisions (yard), and series of continuous dots (left-hand brace).
+Better preserved and more carefully executed of the two altar ships, using three different engraving techniques: "grooving" (hull, mast, right hand brace and brailing rope), light incisions (yard), and series of continuous dots (left-hand brace).
 The graffito appears unfinished, as there is no evidence for damage to the stone in the upper right corner of the image where part of the rigging is absent.
-The missing elements include the right part of the yard, part of brace A, and the right side equivalent of brailing C. Ship with a slightly rockered hull and high incurving extremities.
-The post on the left ends in a device that curves sharply inward parallel to the hull, capped by a triangular shaped device.
-The mast is amidships, with the yard represented as a thin straight line (D) on the left hand side.
-The left-hand brace (B) consists of a series of dots, while the right-hand brace is only a partial line (A).
+The missing elements include the right part of the yard, part of the right brace, and the right side equivalent of the brailing visible on the left.
 Artzy and Basch read the semi-circular line C as a brailing rope, but it could equally be a furled sail.
-The direction of the ship is difficult to determine as there are no steering oars.
-If compared to the similar ships from the altar at Akko, the left side should be the bow, with the ship facing left.

 Temple 1 southern wall graffiti: